Careers in Education

 The Ministry of Education supports the education sector with advice, information and resources, as well as policy advice to government.
 We employ around 3,500 staff in our offices around the country, including around 1,600 in special education roles.
 Find out what kinds of people work at the Ministry, what benefits we offer and why working for the Ministry of Education could be a great career move for you.

-At our Careers Centre you can search for current vacancies, load your profile and register to receive emails about positions you are interested in.
+At our Careers Centre (external link) you can search for current vacancies, load your profile and register to receive emails about positions you are interested in.

 Apply now to be part of our Graduate Policy Analyst Programme.
-Applications close 16 June 2016.
+Applications opened 4 May 2017 anc lose 16 June 2017.

 Applying for a job